angeloashmore/so-annoying/README.md

 * **options** (object): Includes all cookie options from RFC 6265
   * **shouldAnnoyIfCookiePresent** (function): Function to determine if the annoying function should be run even if the cookie is present.
 The cookie is passed as the first argument.
+If the function returns a `Promise`, the annoyance is not run until the `Promise` resolves.
   * **path** (string): Cookie path, use `/` as the path if you want your cookie to be accessible on all pages.
   * **expires** (Date): Absolute expiration date for the cookie.